ceeideu/documentation/docs/1.0.0/prebid-integration-for-publishers.md

 - **Expiration**: The cookie is valid for 7 days.
 - **Refresh**: A new token will be fetched automatically every 360 seconds.

----

-## 🧪 Testing

-To test the integration manually, append `?testrequest=1` to the page URL.
-This flag is internally recognized and may help validate local or staging setups.